The School Chapel, St Aloysius' College

 son were clear and inflexible.
 When the young Aloysius first

-expressed a desire to join the Jesuits, his father’s first response was to
+expressed a desire to join the Jesuits, his father’s first response

 threaten a thrashing.
 Then he resorted to worldly attractions and then